WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an4/an4.169.pli.md

 ---
-title: Sasaṅkhāra  sutta - Residual Formations
+title: Sasaṅkhāra  sutta - With Exertion
-description: The Buddha describes four ways to attain final Nibbāna with or without residual formations.
+description: The Buddha describes four ways to attain final Nibbāna with or without exertion.
 fetter: ignorance
-tags: residual formations, tranquility, insight, wisdom, an, an4
+tags: impermanence, conditions, exertion, tranquility, insight, wisdom, jhāna, an, an4
 id: an4.169
 ---